CharlesLiuCool/notebook/Computer Science/Computer Science Notes/Exam 2 Review Guide.md

 	- float, double, long double

 - **Discuss problems with applying floating-point numbers to loop conditions**
+	- Floating point numbers are not completely precise, so they may lead to rounding errors, errors in comparisons such as `==`, etc.

 - **Declare and apply enumerated types in C**
 	-  One example includes a Boolean type, where FALSE and TRUE may be assigned a variable of this type